 An oncology nurse specializes in caring for individuals who have been diagnosed with or are being treated for various types of cancer.
 An oncology nurse must complete the traditional nursing degrees and pass the state test to receive their license.
 While they are in college, they can choose oncology as one of their specializations.
 Most will require additional training after graduation to continue working in oncology.
 Once they are licensed, they will require continuing education to maintain their license in good standing.

 Nurses across the board are in high demand and can find work in almost any area of the country.
 An oncology nurse who has all of the necessary education and has been working in the field for a few years may expect to receive approximately $113,000 a year.
 The more time a nurse spends in this field gaining experience and honing her skills, the more her earning potential will increase over time.
 Opportunities for advancement in management are also possible.

 Orthopedic nurse practitioners provide quality care to individuals who have conditions or injuries that affect their musculoskeletal systems.
 This can include degenerative bone conditions like arthritis or bone disease.
 Sports and auto accident injuries also fall under this scope of care.
 Orthopedic nurse practitioners must have received their nursing degree as well as pursued a specialization in orthopedic care.
 In this type of specialty, orthopedic nurse practitioners may be required to participate in surgical procedures that restore form and function to an injured or diseased area.

 Orthopedic nurse practitioners are commonly in demand in the larger cities, but can also be found in rural areas as well.
-If an orthopedic nurse practitioner has a few years of experience and are proficient with their skills, they can expect to earn an average salary of around $113,000 per year.
+If orthopedic nurse practitioner has a few years of experience and is proficient with their skills, they can expect to earn an average salary of around $113,000 per year.
 The more experience they get, the more likely it is that they will be offered opportunities to move up into supervisory or management positions.

 6. General Nurse Practitioner